DenisionSoft/etu-coding/README.md

-# Coding tasks at the Electrotechnical University
+# Coding tasks in ETU

-This repository contains code for tasks (historically referred to as "labs") for all Computer Science courses I took at the Electrotechnical University from the first semester up to today.
+This repository contains code for tasks (historically referred to as "labs") for all Computer Science courses I took at Electrotechnical University from the first semester up to today.
 Note that these are not all the CS courses I took, but only (some of) those that required coding.

----
 ## Structure

 The repository contains a folder for each course.